 On January 30, 2015, we sold our corporate headquarters facility for the sale price of \$48.9 million.
 As part of the sale, we also entered into a 22-year lease agreement with the buyer.
-The sale leaseback is accounted for as a financing arrangement for financial reporting purposes and, as such, we recorded a financing obligation of \$46.4 million as of December 31, 2022, \$1.2 million of which is classified within current liabilities.
+The sale leaseback is accounted for as a financing arrangement for financial reporting purposes and, as such, we recorded a financing obligation of \$45.2 million as of December 31, 2023, \$1.5 million of which is classified within current liabilities.
 The associated lease payments include both an interest component and payment of principal, with the underlying liability being extinguished at the end of the original lease term.
-We posted a collateralized security deposit of \$5.9 million in the form of an irrevocable letter of credit at the time of the closing.
-This letter of credit is currently issued under the credit facility described in the next paragraph.
+As of December 31, 2023, we had a security deposit of \$5.9 million related to this lease.